 There is no catch.
-The question that you probably would ask is how these sites make money in case they are totally free?
+You probably would ask how these sites make money in case they are totally free?

 Actually, they partner with all of these lenders.
 Once you get a loan via them, they will get a small percentage from the lender.
 But you lose nothing.

 The best loan comparison sites are SuperMoney and Credible.